-This site is currently built with Forrest version 0.6.
-Please read the Forrest website for installation instructions.
-After installing Forrest you need to get the website project.
+To get started please read the Jekyll website for installation instructions for that tool.
+After installing Jekyll you need to get the website project.
 This is available from the same git repository that the main source code is, it's just a different module, www.
-Checkout this module and then decide if you want to build the generated content like javadoc and translation information, or just the static site.
-To build just the static site simply run forrest from the top level directory.
-This should produce a copy of the website in the build/site subdirectory.
+Checkout this module and then within the top level directory of the module simply run jekyll build.
+This should produce the website in the _site subdirectory.

 To add a page the easiest thing to do is copy an existing one from the site like

 and then rip out its contents.
 Once new content is created and you have saved

 the new page you will need to add the new file to the menu system